Understand Smart Home Bluetooth Mesh Support

 If the icon displayed for your device in the Alexa app isn't correct, provide your product information to Amazon.

-Works with Alexa (WWA) is a certification program that establishes your product's compatibility with Alexa, helping to ensure that your customers have a better smart home experience.
+Works with Alexa (WWA) is a certification program that establishes your product's compatibility with Alexa.
+This certification makes sure that your customers have a better smart home experience.
 For details about the WWA program, see Works with Alexa Overview.

 After you have thoroughly tested your device with the Echo, you can submit your product for WWA certification.
 For details, see Apply for Works with Alexa Certification.